Zeyu-Xie/Hydrangea-Palette/README.md

-# Palette
+# Hydrangea-Palette

-Colors for artists.
+A website for displaying various colors for artists.